 A fuel lift in excess of 6 feet (1.8 m) is not recommended without a day tank installation, because of fuel drainage.
-Horizontal run, if the supply tank is level with the fuel pump, should not exceed 12.5 feet (3.9 m).
+Horizontal run, if the supply tank is level with the fuel pump, should not exceed 12.5-feet (3.9 m).
 However, a day tank is again recommended.
 A fuel sediment trap should be installed between fuel transfer pump and supply tank.

-The fuel inlet is to the transfer pump and is threaded for 3/8 inch pipe.
-Injectors' return line requires a 1/8 inch low pressure hose connection.
-Figure 14 illustrates some of the fuel system interconnecting hardware.
+The fuel inlet is to the transfer pump and is threaded for 3/8-inch pipe.
+Injectors' return line requires a 1/8inch low pressure hose connection.
+Refer to Figure 13.

-FIGURE 14.
+FIGURE 13.
 FUEL SYSTEM